joseeden/All-Things-Docker-and-Kubernetes/pages/04-Kubernetes/017-StorageClass.md

 When a container crashes, there is a possiblity to lose the files.
 This issue becomes even worse when you have multiple containers running in a Pod.
 As a solution, we can use volumes.

 If we recall, Docker containers uses volumes to store files on disks to preserve them across restarts.
 Kubernetes has the same abstraction and we can configure a Pod to use multiple volumes simultaneously.

-These volumes are:
+Volumes are also useful for sharing data between containers in a Pod.
+The types of volumes we have are:

 - **Ephemeral volume** - exists only during the lifetime of a Pod.